yokoro13/terminal-lib/README.md

 # terminal-lib

-This library provides terminal features to multi platforms.
+This library provides simple terminal features such as Screen, Cursor and Escape Sequence to multi platforms.

-(such as Screen, Cursor and Escape Sequence)

 ## progress

 - [x] features

 - [ ] Android
 - [ ] iOS